roalse13/ApplicationOverviewDashboardGenerator/README.md

 Dashboard template - provided in this repo [template.json](template.json) (the tiles will be replicated in the new dahsboard)

+Application tag applied to the elements: Application, Hosts, Services and Databases

 ### Generate Dynatrace API token